 Before America World can submit a family’s dossier to the Ethiopian government’s Ministry of Women and Children’s Affairs, it must be sent through a careful process of certification and authentication in order for it to be used as a legal framework for adoption.
 Certification and authentication is a three-step procedure in which dossier documents visit their respective Secretaries of State, the U.S. Department of State, and Ethiopia’s Embassy in Washington, D.C.
 Family Coordinators will assist families through this process as well.
 The authentication process concludes the paper chase, and America World delivers the finished dossier to the Ministry of Women and Children’s Affairs.

 Once the dossier is in Ethiopia, it is translated, processed and examined by the Ministry of Women and Children’s Affairs.
 Our staff works with government officials and orphanages as a match is made between prospective parents and a child.
-Prospective parents typically wait 30-36 months before receiving a referral of a child from Ethiopia.
+Currently, families are being matched with a referral 36-42 months after dossier submission.
+This wait time is subject to change and shows a trend of increasing.
+We expect families starting the process will wait longer than the current wait time due to the fact that the wait time has increased every year.
 These parents are given a picture, medical test results and a short profile of the child’s life.
 All children are tested for HIV/AIDS, Hepatitis and other medical conditions.
 Prospective parents are given the option to accept or reject the child referral they receive.
 America World plans travel arrangements for families choosing to accept their referral.

 There are two in-country stays required in Ethiopia.
 Both parents must travel on the first trip, which is typically 5-7 days.
 Only one parent is required to return for the second trip, which generally lasts 3-5 days.
 America World’s staff will coordinate travel logistics, including air and ground transportation, lodging, translators, and some meals.
 Families fly into the capital city, Addis Ababa, where they are assisted by an America World representative.
 During their second stay, adoptive parents visit the U.S. consulate in Addis Ababa to receive their child’s visa.